Law Library Code of Conduct

 - Engaging in sexual conduct or lewd behavior.

-- Possessing a knife, gun, or any other weapon in violation of university policy.
+- Possessing a knife, gun, or any other weapon.

 - Smoking, including electronic cigarettes.